New Group Classes for Fall 2016:

 - Thursdays starting Sept.
 15, 5:30-6:30. $100/student for 8-week series.

-- This series is for students, ages 12-17, that are interested in getting started with guitar.
+- This series is for students, ages 12-17, who are interested in getting started with guitar.
 Students will learn classic rock, 90s alternative, and modern rock, with a focus on guitar chords, basic improvisation, and basic theory.

 Voice Class w/ Kylie Brown:

 - Saturdays starting Sept.
 17, 12:15-1:15. $100/student for 8-week series.

 - Students will develop techniques to improve their singing and aural skills through group and class participation, while focusing on: sound production, breathing, diction, singing in a foreign language, pitch matching, identifying intervals, harmonizing, and using solfeggio to analyze sight reading.

 Interested?
 Come to our open house on Sept.
 10 for free demos of these classes!